Low-Sodium Foods and Diet Guidelines - Dr. Axe

 One cup of cooked quinoa contains about 13 milligrams of sodium.
 Like brown rice, it’s usually prepared with salt, but try using just a sprinkle of sea salt or none at all, as quinoa has a great nutty flavor all by itself.

 In case you’re not familiar with this low-sodium food, quinoa is known as gluten-free grain (although it’s technically a seed) that’s high in protein and fiber.
-It will help you to feel full for a longer period of time, so add quinoa to your meals to aid weight loss.
+It will help you feel full for a longer period of time, so add quinoa to your meals to aid weight loss.

 6. Oats